rmrk-team/evm-sample-contracts/contracts/MultiResource/README.md

 </details>

-Using `RMRKMultiResource` requires custom implementation of minting logis.
+Using `RMRKMultiResource` requires custom implementation of minting logic.
 Available internal functions to use when writing it are:

 - `_mint(address to, uint256 tokenId)`